OCTOBER 12, 2020 – UPDATE:

 - Try ALL THE THINGS!
 Don’t just put up some Ads and Amazon links and call it a day.

 - Have patience in those first few slow painful months.
 Don’t give up!

-I’ve put together a FREE 13 part mini course on how to start a blog (and make money) to help you get going in the right direction for profitability.
+I’ve put together a FREE course on how to start a blog (and make money) to help you get going in the right direction for profitability.
 Starting a blog for profit is different than just “starting a blog”, and there are things – important things – that you need to understand to make money blogging.
 ESPECIALLY if you want to make money quickly.
-This free mini course will help you get a solid foundation set up.
-(Also, do get on the wait list for EBA enrollment.
-This course will change your blogging life.
-It usually opens in February.)
+The free course will help you get a solid foundation set up.

-I’m not saying that blogging is the thing for you.
+I’m not saying that blogging has to be the thing for you, however.